rtfb/riscv-hobby-os/README.md

 Implementation Details
 ======================

+The kernel and userland programs are built into a single binary.
+So the userland programs are actually just functions, located in a separate memory section.
+The section is isolated from the kernel memory, though, via RISC-V PMP mechanism.

-The kernel does not yet support virtual memory and thus, the userland processes are not isolated from each other.
+On some targets the kernel supports virtual memory, and in such case the processes are better isolated.
+See [`docs/mmu.md`][docs-mmu] for details.

+Some other targets do not implement virtual memory.
 This is because the smallest common denominator of supported hardware is an extremely small HiFive microcontroller, with only 16kB of RAM and no MMU.
 This puts severe limitations.
 We want to maintain an ability to run in such small environments, as we intend to use this kernel on a small implementation of a RISC-V core on a modestly sized FPGA.

-The kernel and userland programs are built into a single binary.
-So the userland programs are actually just functions, located in a separate memory section.
-The section is isolated from the kernel memory, though, via RISC-V PMP mechanism.

 Debugging with gdb
 ------------------